Getting a Pre-Exchange Renovation Quote: The Perks and How It Works

 Meeting with a contractor before you exchange on the property allows you to plan better.
 If you need planning permission or building permits, these can take time to be approved – with a clear scope of work in mind you can get a head start on the paperwork (or at least get your head around it).

-A contractor will also be able to give you their honest opinion on timelines and livability in advance of getting the keys.
-Often people start the renovation process once they’ve moved into their new place.
-If you’re redoing multiple rooms or have a big project, it can be tricky for everyone involved.
-From your point of view, it can be stressful to live out of boxes in a construction zone.
-For contractors, space and schedule constraints can impact their efficiency, plus they have to be more mindful of tools, dust and debris around the homeowners.
-Understandably, you want to get into your new home as soon as possible, but if you know you need to stay elsewhere for a while you can make necessary arrangements, plus better manage your expectations.
+A contractor will also be able to give you their honest opinion on timelines and liveability in advance of getting the keys.
+Often people start the renovation process once they’ve moved into their new place, but if you’re redoing multiple rooms or have a big project, this can be tricky for everyone involved.
+From your point of view, it can be stressful to live out of boxes while your home’s a building site.
+For contractors, working around people can slow down the process, plus they have to be more mindful of tools, dust and debris, rather than just getting on with the work.
+Understandably, you want to get into your new home as soon as possible, but if you know you need to stay elsewhere for a while you can make plans (and avoid disappointment).

 Establish a good relationship with your potential contractor

-The best contractors can get booked up months in advance.
-If you decide you want to move ahead with buying the property and the works, you’ll already have a good rapport and they’ll have a deep understanding of your project.
-You can assess when they might be able to collaborate on your project from the off.
+The best contractors can get booked up months in advance, so if you’re planning a lengthy job like an extension, a pre-exchange quote is a great way to get on their radar.
+If you decide you want to move ahead with buying the property and the works, you can figure out when they might be able to get started and nab a spot in their schedule.
+Plus, you’ll already have a good rapport, and they’ll have a deep understanding of your project, so you can be ready and raring to go as soon as you get the keys!

 How to get an accurate pre-exchange quote